 In speaking to families and individuals, I have learnt that not many understand what gender equality truly means.
 For example, a man said: “We believe and practice gender equality at home, but there is obviously work meant for men and others for women.”

 People need truly understand gender equality for our society to change.
 Many think gender equality can be measured simply by the number of females engaged in politics or what is written in the law.

 A shift in attitudes and practices needs to happen so men are more involved in household tasks and women are more involved in income generation.
 To achieve true gender equality, women need to feel empowered and confident in their capacity to perform as well as men in any task.

 A bright spot in my travel around rural Rwanda: Some families are ahead of the curve.
 A woman told me: “In our house, we share the work.
 There is no work meant for boys or girls.
 My husband and I discussed what we want to achieve in life how we can achieve it together.
 We concluded that we can achieve many things if we work together instead of dividing up the work between men and women or girls and boys.”
 I found this very encouraging.
 I’m convinced that when couples sit together and discuss their joint ambitions and how to organise their household accordingly, they will live in harmony and lead a prosperous life.
 The idea is not to make men work more, but that the household work should be shared so women can dedicate as much time as men to developing themselves and become economically empowered.

 Let’s combine efforts

 Would you like to share your story on gender equality and empowerment?
 The Rwandan Government has done many things to achieve gender equality and women empowerment but we still have much to do in our homes, communities, schools and workplaces to achieve it.
-We need to work together as private sector, INGOs, NGOs, religious institutions and the government to achieve more in gender equality and develop rural households.
+We need to work together as the private sector, INGOs, NGOs, religious institutions and the government to achieve more gender equality and develop rural households.